 2.2 Soil parameters

-Soil parameters like soil texture, moisture content, bulk density, soil hardness were determined in two different soils viz. sandy loam and clayey loam.
+Soil parameters such as soil texture, moisture content, bulk density, soil hardness were determined in two different soils viz. sandy loam and clayey loam.

 2.2.1 Soil texture

 The soil texture was assessed using the sieve analysis method, which measures the relative quantities of sand, silt, and clay fractions based on particle size distribution.
 Soil sample of 500 g was oven-dried at 105 ± 2°C for 24 hours to remove moisture.
 The dry soil was then carefully pulverized to break down aggregates while avoiding crushing individual particles.
 The sample was placed in the top sieve of a set of standard sieves organized in declining order of mesh size, which usually ranged from 2.0 mm to 0.075 mm, with a collecting pan at the bottom.
 The sieves were securely stacked on a mechanical sieve shaker and shaken for 10 minutes to guarantee that the particles separated completely.
 Following sieving, the material remaining on each sieve was carefully collected and weighed.
 The percentage of soil retained on each sieve was estimated based on the overall sample weight.
 The cumulative percentages passing through each sieve were then used to classify the soil texture into standard textural classes.
 The fine particles that passed through the smallest sieve and accumulated in the pan represented silt and clay fractions, and the coarser particles that remained on the upper sieves represented sand fractions with variable coarseness.